Ken Berry: Discography

 Berry's first recording experience came with the Billy Barnes cast albums: one from the Broadway performance of The Billy Barnes Review and the second in Billy Barnes' L.A.

 After an appearance on The Andy Williams Show, Williams asked Berry to record a solo album on his new Barnaby label.
 Backed by a full orchestra, Ken Berry RFD was released in 1970.

 Personal life

 Berry married Jackie Joseph, a Billy Barnes castmate, on May 29, 1960.
 On November 29, 1962, their son Joseph Larson Berry was born but died 6 days later on December 5, 1962.
-They then adopted two children together — son John Kenneth in 1964 and daughter Jennifer Kate in 1965.
-They divorced in 1976.
+They then adopted two children together, John (b.
+1964–2016) and Jennifer (b.
+1965–2020).
+They divorced in 1977.
 His son John, who later became a co-founder of the Indie rock band Idaho, died in 2016 of brain cancer at the age of 51.

 His daughter Jennifer died in 2020 of natural causes at the age of 55.
-Berry's long time partner and companion, Susie Walsh, a stage manager, had been with him for the last 24 years.
+Berry's longtime partner and companion, Susie Walsh, a stage manager, was with him for the last 24 years.

 Berry "loved cars and anything with wheels" from the time he was a young child, particularly smaller cars, and maintained a 1966 Mini Moke.
 An avid motorcyclist, he camped and rode the local Los Angeles mountain ranges.